 Apple Distinguished School

-SST is pleased to announce that we have been recognised as an Apple Distinguished School for 2015 & 2016.
-The selection of SST as an Apple Distinguished School highlights our success as an innovative and compelling learning environment that engages students and provides tangible evidence of academic accomplishment.
+SST’s certification as an Apple Distinguished School highlights our success as an innovative and compelling learning environment that engages students and provides tangible evidence of academic accomplishment.

 BCA Green Mark